ZONESTAR3D/Document-and-User-Guide/Mixing_Color/readme.md

 	M163 S3 Pn		; set the mix ratio of actual extruder #4, "n" is from 0 to 100
 	M164 Sm   		; save the mix ratio of extruders to the "VTOOLm", "m" is from 0 to 16

-	For example, you added the below commands into the "Start G-code" of slicing software M163 S0 P10
+For example, you added the below commands into the "Start G-code" of slicing software.
+>
+	M163 S0 P10
 	M163 S1 P20
 	M163 S2 P30
 	M163 S3 P40
 	M164 S4

 After that, the VTOOL4 has been set mix ratio "E1:E2:E3:E4 = 10:20:30:40".
 When using VTOOL4, 4 actual extruders will feed filaments in a ratio of 10:20:30:40.
 :warning: You can use a "M163 R" command to reset the mixing ratio settings of all virtual extruders to default.

 -----